 He came back with $176.5K, to which I said I don’t have much time and I can discuss more when I have time (tad visibly uninterested).

 As I was moving away, the sales manager came in for a word.
 He offered me to have a look at their inventory (onsite and upcoming for 3 months), usually, these vehicles are pre-ordered and in production with no customization option.

-The sales manager tried to assert that its the best deal I could get.
+The sales manager tried to assert that this was the best deal I could get.
 I told him that I hate being in price negotiations and had come to them without comparing my options, I’d take some time to do comparisons and get back to them over the weekend.